-Pronunciation variation has established itself as a source of evidence on a range of questions in psycholinguistics, including the processing of morphologically complex words (Cohen, 2014; Hay, 2003, 2007; Hay and Baayen, 2005; Kemps, Ernestus, Schreuder, and Baayen, 2005; Plag, 2014; Seyfarth, Garellek, Gillingham, Ackerman, and Malouf, 2017, among many others).
-For example, Hay (2003, 2007), Plag and Ben Hedia (2018), and Smith, Baker, and Hawkins (2012) found acoustic reduction of affixes correlating with morphological categories.
-Along similar lines,

-Sproat and Fujimura (1993) and Lee-Kim, Davidson, and Hwang (2013) show that the duration and degree of velarization of /l/ at morpheme boundaries in English depends on the strength of the boundary.
-A smaller literature (e.g. Assink, 1985; Fayol, Largy, & Lemaire, 1994; Largy, 1996; Schmitz, Chamalaun, & Ernestus, 2018) has mined spelling variability for psycholinguistic evidence.
-In this paper, we argue that misspellings such as <availible> and <invisable> also reflect the presence and strength of morphological boundaries, along with several other lexical properties.
+Pronunciation variation has established itself as a source of evidence on a range of questions in psycholinguistics, including the processing of morphologically complex words (Cohen 2014; Hay 2003, 2007; Hay and Baayen 2005; Kemps, Ernestus, Schreuder, and Baayen 2005; Plag 2014; Seyfarth, Garellek, Gillingham, Ackerman, and Malouf 2017, among many others).
+For example, Hay (2003, 2007); Plag and Ben Hedia (2018); Smith, Baker, and Hawkins (2012) found acoustic reduction of affixes correlating with morphological categories.
+Along similar lines, Sproat and Fujimura (1993) and Lee-Kim, Davidson, and Hwang (2013) show that the duration and degree of velarization of /l/ at morpheme boundaries in English depends on the strength of the boundary.
+In this paper, we argue that misspellings such as <availible> and <invisable> similarly reflect the presence and strength of morphological boundaries, along with several other lexical properties.

-Research on pronunciation variation does not characterize variants as 'mispronounced'.
-Therefore, misspellings might seem less analogous to pronunciation variation and more like 'slips of the pen', i.e. a written analog to speech errors (see e.g. Cutler, 2011; Dell, 1986).
+At first glance, misspellings might not seem analogous to pronunciation variation: Research on pronunciation variation does not view variants as 'mispronounced'.
+One might therefore be tempted to think of misspellings as 'slips of the pen', i.e. a written analog to speech errors (see e.g. Cutler, 2011; Dell, 1986).
 However, a characteristic property of speech errors is that talkers, once they become aware of what they have said, consider themselves to have made an error.
 By contrast, a spelling like <availible> may well represent what an individual believes to be the correct spelling of a word.
-As Sandra (2010, p.
-425) points out "it might be argued that the incorrect orthographic representations are also stored in the mental lexicon".
-Nonstandard spellings may therefore have more in common with pronunciation variants than with speech errors.
+Such spellings may therefore have more in common with pronunciation variants than with speech errors.

-Orthographically licensed variation in spelling has already been recognized as reflecting morphological structure, specifically the use of spaces and hyphens in English compounds.
-Kuperman and Bertram (2013) show that the alternation between concatenated (e.g. <postcard>), hyphenated (<word-play>), and spaced (<trash can>) compounds in English reflects aspects of morphological processing and in turn affects processing during reading (Falkauskas & Kuperman, 2015; Rahmanian & Kuperman, 2019).
+Variation in spelling has already been recognized as reflecting morphological structure, specifically in the case of orthographically licensed doublets, specifically the use of spaces and hyphens in English compounds.
+Kuperman and Bertram (2013) show that the alternation between concatenated (e.g. postcard), hyphenated (word-play), and spaced (trash can) compounds in English reflects aspects of morphological processing.
 Specifically, Kuperman and Bertram (2013) argue that variability in compound spelling correlates with differences in morphological boundary strength (Hay & Baayen, 2002, 2005).

-Based on the research on compound spelling variability, and the research on keystroke variability in compounds and derived words, we hypothesized that spelling mistakes in English derivational affixes likewise reflect the segmentability of words, i.e. the presence and the strength of morphological boundaries, among other factors.
+Based on the research on compound spelling variability, and the research on keystroke variability in compounds and derived words, we hypothesized that spelling mistakes of affixed words likewise reflect the segmentability of words, i.e. the presence and the strength of morphological boundaries, among other factors.

 Following Hay and Baayen (2002, 2005), we consider morphological boundary strength to be a gradient property of morphological boundaries reflecting their salience and the degree of segmentability of complex forms (Hay & Baayen, 2002, 2005).
 On this view, boundary strength is influenced by multiple parameters such as morphological productivity, semantic transparency, and the relative frequency of base and derived word (Blumenthal-Dramé et al., 2017; Hay & Baayen, 2002; Vannest, Newport, Newman, & Bavelier, 2011).
 The gradience of morphological boundaries, and the consequences of segmentability for the representation of words and morphemes, are a matter of active debate (Baayen, 2014; Hay & Baayen, 2005).
-In a recent contribution to that debate, Schmitz et al. (2018) argue that misspellings of Dutch verb forms reflect holistic representations vs. on-the-fly generation of inflectional endings.
 Effects of morphological boundary strength on spelling behavior thus bear upon key issues in research on lexical processing.